Australia Open 2023: Match Schedule, Venue And Players To Watch Out For

 Tennis Australia released a statement after this incident saying, “We will continue to work with the players and our fans to ensure the best possible environment to enjoy tennis.”
 In 2022, Russian and Belarusian players were banned from playing at Wimbledon.
 They are now able to compete as individual athletes without any national affiliation at the 2023 Australian Open.

-Indians can watch the Australian Open 2023 live on Sony Sports Network.
-All these matches will be broadcasted live on Sony Six SD/HD and if viewers are unable to watch these matches live, they can check the live scores and updates on the official social media handles of the Australian Open, ATP and WTA.
+Fans can watch the Australian Open 2023 live on ESPN networks.
+All these matches will be broadcasted live on the ESPN app and ESPN.com.
+If viewers are unable to watch these matches live, they can also check the live scores and updates on the official social media handles of the Australian Open, ATP and WTA.

 (Hero and feature image credit: Courtesy Instagram/ Rafael Nadal and Novak Djokovic)